pmcgrath/pmcgrath.github.com/_posts/2015-03-19-getting-started-with-clojure.markdown

 ## Basic hello world web app
-Create new web app, this will create a library app that does not have a main entry function
+Create new app, this will create a library app that does not have a main entry function

 ```bash
 # Create new app